 General

 The Control layer is the virtual hub for all the other layers.
-It receives and processes data from the Sensor and Camera layer according to the user profiles and store and distribute them accordingly.
+It receives and processes data from the Sensor and Camera layers according to the user profiles and stores and distributes them accordingly.

 The control layer also includes a GUI subsystem to allow user to access cameras, sensors, alerts and log information locally on the central computer.